Pierre-Joseph Proudhon

 Proudhon, who was born in Besançon, was a printer who taught himself Latin in order to better print books in the language.
 His best-known assertion is that "property is theft!", contained in his first major work, What Is Property?
 Or, an Inquiry into the Principle of Right and Government (Qu'est-ce que la propriété?
 Recherche sur le principe du droit et du gouvernement), published in 1840.
 The book's publication attracted the attention of the French authorities.
 It also attracted the scrutiny of Karl Marx, who started a correspondence with its author.
 The two influenced each other and they met in Paris while Marx was exiled there.
 Their friendship finally ended when Marx responded to Proudhon's The System of Economic Contradictions, or The Philosophy of Poverty with the provocatively titled The Poverty of Philosophy.
 The dispute became one of the sources of the split between the anarchist and Marxist wings of the International Working Men's Association.
 Some such as Edmund Wilson have contended that Marx's attack on Proudhon had its origin in the latter's defense of Karl Grün, whom Marx bitterly disliked, but who had been preparing translations of Proudhon's work.

-Proudhon favored workers' council and associations or cooperatives as well as individual worker/peasant possession over private ownership or the nationalization of land and workplaces.
+Proudhon favored workers' councils and associations or cooperatives as well as individual worker/peasant possession over private ownership or the nationalization of land and workplaces.
 He considered social revolution to be achievable in a peaceful manner.
 Proudhon unsuccessfully tried to create a national bank, to be funded by what became an abortive attempt at an income tax on capitalists and shareholders.
 Similar in some respects to a credit union, it would have given interest-free loans.
 After the death of his follower Mikhail Bakunin, Proudhon's libertarian socialism diverged into individualist anarchism, collectivist anarchism, anarcho-communism and anarcho-syndicalism, with notable proponents such as Carlo Cafiero, Joseph Déjacque, Peter Kropotkin and Benjamin Tucker.